'New normality' - German arms giant named Borussia Dortmund sponsor

 German arms manufacturer and technology company Rheinmetall has become a sponsor of Bundesliga club Borussia Dortmund in what club CEO Hans-Joachim Watzke named 'a new normality' in connection with security in Europe.

+Watzke said in a club statement titled "Taking responsibility" on Wednesday that Dortmund were "consciously opening ourselves up to a dialogue" over the deal which immediately drew many negative reactions on social media.

+The German Peace Society, which brings together pacifists and those resisting war, started a petition aiming to nullify the deal.

-Dortmund on Wednesday announced a three-year partnership which is reportedly worth a seven-digit yearly sum.
+Dortmund announced a three-year partnership with Rheinmetall which is worth a seven-digit yearly sum, according to the Handelsblatt paper which reported the deal first on Tuesday.

 Rheinmetall will not be Dortmund shirt sponsor, but appear "in a sports and social context as a 'Champion Partner'" with wide-ranging advertising rights.